 Limbo in a wheelchair ………………..no problem!
 Just close your eyes and hope to make it through seems to be BJ’s method.

-This ice rink is in Sydney but why not ask at your local rink?
+This ice rink was in Sydney (it has now closed) but why not ask at your local rink?
 You never know until you ask.
 If you know about other rinks which will allow wheelchairs on the ice please leave their name in the comments below as I am sure it will help many families.

 Remember anti-tips for your wheelchair.